On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Acknowledgements

 \section{Acknowledgements}

-Most of this work was done while CG was affiliated with TU Wien.
-The research of CG has been funded by the Austrian Science Fund (FWF) through the projects \href{https://doi.org/10.55776/F65}{10.55776/F65}, \href{https://doi.org/10.55776/V662}{10.55776/V662}, and \href{https://doi.org/10.55776/Y1292}{10.55776/Y1292}.
+This work was primarily initiated and conducted while CG was affiliated with TU Wien, supported by the Austrian Science Fund (FWF) through the projects \href{https://doi.org/10.55776/F65}{10.55776/F65}, \href{https://doi.org/10.55776/V662}{10.55776/V662}, and \href{https://doi.org/10.55776/Y1292}{10.55776/Y1292}.
+For the final stages of this research, CG acknowledges support from the European Union's Horizon Europe research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 101102708.
 The research of LH has been funded by the Austrian Science Fund (FWF) through the project \href{https://doi.org/10.55776/P34609}{10.55776/P34609}.
+LH also acknowledges support from Grant PCI2024-155023-2 funded by MCIN/AEI/10.13039/501100011033 and the European Union.
 The research of VP has been funded by the Austrian Science Fund (FWF) through the projects \href{https://doi.org/10.55776/I4052}{10.55776/I4052} and \href{https://doi.org/10.55776/Y1292}{10.55776/Y1292}.
-CG and VP also acknowledge support from the Austrian Federal Ministry of Education, Science and Research (BMBWF) through the OeAD-WTZ project CZ09/2023.
-CG and VP are members of INdAM-GNAMPA and acknowledge support from the project CUP\_E53C22001930001.
+CG and VP also acknowledge support from the Austrian Fe\-de\-ral Ministry of Education, Science and Research (BMBWF) through the OeAD-WTZ project CZ09/2023.
+CG and VP are members of the GNAMPA group of INdAM (Istituto Nazionale di Alta Matematica "Francesco Se\-ve\-ri") and acknowledge support from the project CUP\_E53C22001930001.